-The goal of this measure is to improve patient outcomes by providing patients, physicians, and hospitals with information about hospital-level, risk-standardized readmission rates following hospitalization for AMI.
+The goal of this measure is to improve patient outcomes.
 Measurement of patient outcomes allows for a broad view of quality of care that encompasses more than what can be captured by individual process-of-care measures.
-Readmissions following AMI are influenced by complex and critical aspects of care, such as communication between providers, prevention of and response to complications, patient safety, and coordinated transitions to the outpatient environment; several studies have demonstrated that appropriate, timely, and high-quality treatment can contribute to patient outcomes but are difficult to measure by individual process measures.
+Readmissions following pneumonia are influenced by complex and critical aspects of care, such as communication between providers, prevention of and response to complications, patient safety, and coordinated transitions to the outpatient environment; several studies have demonstrated that appropriate, timely, and high-quality treatment can contribute to patient outcomes but are difficult to measure by individual process measures.
 The goal of outcomes measurement is to risk-adjust for patients' conditions at the time of hospital admission and then evaluate patient outcomes.
-This measure was developed to identify institutions' whose performance is better or worse than would be expected based on their patient case mix, and therefore promote hospital quality improvement and better inform consumers about care quality.
+This measure was developed to identify institutions whose performance is better or worse than would be expected based on their patient case mix, and therefore promote hospital quality improvement and better inform consumers about care quality.

-By providing patients, physicians, hospitals, and policy makers with information about hospital-level, risk-standardized readmission rates following hospitalization for AMI, AMI readmission is a priority area for outcomes measure development.
+By providing patients, physicians, hospitals, and policy makers with information about hospital-level, riskstandardized readmission rates following hospitalization for pneumonia, pneumonia readmission is a priority area for outcomes measure development.
 It is an outcome that is likely attributable to care processes and is an important outcome for patients.
 Measuring and reporting readmission rates will inform healthcare providers and facilities about opportunities to improve care, strengthen incentives for quality improvement, and ultimately improve the quality of care received by Medicare patients.
 The measure will also provide patients with information that could guide their choices, as well as increase transparency for consumers.